Second hand books and more sustainable, ethical living go hand in hand.

 By making use of an existing resource, you save the need for it to be printed, which not only keeps trees being felled but all the accompanying carbon emissions that go with producing and delivery a book.
 It helps create more sustainable, circular economy based businesses where there’s no such thing as waste – everything is a resource to someone.

 There are some places where you certainly shouldn’t buy your second hand books from if you’re considering ethics and the environment.

-Online booksellers with an impressively bad ethical score of 0/20 are: Amazon, AbeBooks, Audible and The Book Depository (which is 100% owned by Amazon).
+Online booksellers with an impressively bad ethical rating include: Amazon, AbeBooks, Audible and The Book Depository (which is 100% owned by Amazon).
 Stay clear of these if you can and try to buy your second hand books with the confidence that you are helping in your own minor, but positive, way.
 Every little does indeed help.